NiziL/esnpy/README.md

 The `Reader` is then responsible for computing the final result from the reservoir activations through `__call__`.

-`esnpy` provides a `RidgeTrainer` to compute the output weights using a ridge regression.
+`esnpy` provides a `RidgeTrainer` to compute the output weights using a ridge regression, and a `SklearnTrainer` (more on this one later).
 This trainer has three parameters : one float, the regularization parameter's weight `alpha`, and two optionals boolean (default to true) `use_bias` and `use_input` to control if we should use a bias and the input to compute the readout weights.

+`SklearnTrainer` is an adapter wrapping scikit-learn model, relying on methods `fit` and `predict`.
+The feature is still experimental, chaos might ensure.

 ## Code Examples